Overview of Marriage Registration

 - If any person raises any objections with regard to the notice sent, then In case of objection, then the marriage officer is required to conduct an inquiry.
 If the marriage officer does not consider the objection valid after the inquiry, he/she shall allow the parties to solemnize their marriage.

-- On the day of solemnization of the marriage, there shall be 3 witnesses and the documents should be verified at the same time to receive the marriage certificate.
-The basic documents include:
+- On the day of solemnization of the marriage, there shall be 3 witnesses and the necessary papers should be verified at the same time to receive the marriage certificate.
+The basic necessary papers include: